-Example 8 (Beginning of Plan Year Spinoff to an Existing Plan) - Plans A and B are both calendar year plans.
-On January 1, 2020, Plan A spun off assets and liabilities for participants in Location XYZ to Plan B.
+Example 7 (Beginning of Plan Year Spinoff to an Existing Plan) - Plans A and B are both calendar year plans.
+On January 1, 2021, Plan A spun off assets and liabilities for Participants in Location XYZ to Plan B.

-For 2020, premiums for these plans are determined as follows:
+For 2021, premiums for these plans are determined as follows:

-- Due date Premiums for both plans are due October 15, 2020. - Participant Count Date: - Plan A: Because the Spinoff occurred at the beginning of Plan A's plan year, Plan A's 2020 Flat-Rate Premium is based on the participant count on the first day of the plan year (January 1, 2020) instead of the last day of the prior year (December 31, 2019).
-As a result, Plan A does not include the spun off participants in its participant count.
-See special rule re: beginning of year non-De Minimis Spinoffs in "How to Count Participants" section. - Plan B: Because the transfer occurred at the beginning of Plan B's plan year and was not considered a De Minimis spinoff (with respect to Plan A), Plan's B's Participant Count Date is also the first day of the plan year (January 1, 2020).
-As a result, Plan B, the Transferee Plan, includes the spun off participants in its participant count.
+- Due date Premiums for both plans are due October 15, 2021. - Participant Count Date: - Plan A: Because the Spinoff occurred at the beginning of Plan A's plan year, Plan A's 2021 Flat-rate Premium is based on the Participant count on the first day of the plan year (January 1, 2021) instead of the last day of the prior year (December 31, 2020).
+As a result, Plan A does not include the spun off Participants in its Participant count.
+See special rule re: beginning of year non-De Minimis Spinoffs in "How to Count Participants" section. - Plan B: Because the transfer occurred at the beginning of Plan B's plan year and was not considered a De Minimis Spinoff (with respect to Plan A), Plan's B's Participant Count Date is also the first day of the plan year (January 1, 2021).
+As a result, Plan B, the Transferee Plan, includes the spun off Participants in its Participant count.

-Note - if the Spinoff had been De Minimis, the special Participant Count Date rule would not apply for either plan (i.e., The Participant Count Date for both plans would have been December 31, 2019).
+Note - if the Spinoff had been De Minimis, the special Participant Count Date rule would not apply for either plan (i.e., The Participant Count Date for both plans would have been December 31, 2020).

-- UVB Measurement Date Both plans measure Unfunded Vested Benefits as of January 1, 2020. - Proration Neither plan qualifies to prorate its 2020 premium. - Reporting on Comprehensive Premium Filing Plan A reports the Spinoff in the "Transfers to other plans" item and Plan B reports the transaction in the "Transfers from other plans" item.
+- UVB Measurement Date Both plans measure Unfunded Vested Benefits as of January 1, 2021. - Proration Neither plan qualifies to prorate its 2021 premium. - Reporting on Comprehensive Premium Filing: - Plan A checks the "Transferor Plan" box (item 14a), the "Spinoff to/from another plan" box for the type of transfer question (item 14c) and checks "No" for the De Minimis question (item 14e). - Plan B checks the "Transferee Plan" box (item 14a), the "Spinoff to/from another plan" box for the type of transfer question (item 14c) and checks "No" for the De Minimis question (item 14e).